-Other ways to create new audiences can be done through the use of Lead Ads and Click-To-Messenger Ads.
-Both can be used not only for lead generation and activation, but also to create audiences for retargeting purposes further down the funnel, based upon the actions they have taken.
+Other ways to create new audiences can be done through the use of Lead Ads, Click-To-Messenger Ads, and Shops.
+Each can be used not only for lead generation and activation, but also to create audiences for retargeting purposes further down the funnel, based upon the actions they have taken.

 A flow-on effect of iOS 14 has been that Facebook advertisers will now be restricted to configuring a maximum of eight conversion events.
 This means that some events tracked by the Facebook Pixel (e.g. “Add To Cart”) may be missed.
 For retargeting efforts, this essentially means that you may not have the full picture of a customer’s actions on your site, making it difficult to retarget on a granular level.

-In response, we recommend that you use segment-specific, rather than hyper-personalized creatives that feature multiple products within a category.
-This enables your retargeting efforts to cover more bases with the creatives having relevance for a larger audience.
+In response, we recommend that rather than using hyper-personalized ads, you should develop “catch-all” creatives that combine multiple messages targeted at users that have dropped off at different stages of the purchase funnel.
+This enables your retargerting efforts to cover more bases with the creatives having relevance for a larger audience.

 Two ad formats that are perfect for this cause are Carousel Ads and Collections.
-Both enable you to showcase multiple creatives within the single ad format, helping you to highlight either a variety of products or the different features of an offering.
+Both enable you to showcase multiple creatives within the single ad format, helping you to highlight a variety of different messages or offers.
 When retargeting audiences with these ad formats you are essentially casting a wider net, increasing the likelihood that your ad will be effective at reengaging and converting leads.